 If a stick is thrown at an opponent who does not have possession of the puck, a minor penalty for interference must be assessed, regardless of in which zone the puck is located.
 A penalty shot should only be awarded if the stick is thrown in the direction of the puck when the puck is in the Defending Zone.

-A defending player in his Defending Zone throws his stick at an opponent who has possession of the puck in the Neutral Zone.
+A defending player in their Defending Zone throws their stick at an opponent who has possession of the puck in the Neutral Zone.
 What is the proper penalty to be assessed?

 A minor penalty.
 Rule Reference 637(a).

 The determining factor in the awarding of a penalty shot or the assessment of a minor penalty is the location of the puck at the time of the infraction.

 With an attacking player in the Attacking Zone on a breakaway, a stick is thrown from the opposing team’s players’ bench and as a result the Referee assesses a penalty shot.
 Should the Referee also assess a bench minor penalty for throwing the stick?

 Only one penalty should be assessed for this single infraction.
 In this instance, the penalty shot/optional minor is assessed in lieu of the bench minor penalty.

 Having been substituted for by another player, a goalkeeper throws their stick at the opposing team’s puck carrier, who has no opponent between themself and the “open goal.”
 The goalkeeper is at their players’ bench when they throw the stick.
 Should a penalty shot be assessed or a goal awarded?